NoamPeace/WebApplication1/README.md

 ## Installation:

 * Clone the repository
-* Open project in Visual Studio
+* Open project in Visual Studio as an ASP.NET Core Application
 * Restore Nugget Packages
 * Build the project
 * Publish the project to a folder